koenrane/KR-new-site/content/import/behavioural-statistics-for-a-maze-solving-agent.md

 | **Euclidean distance between cheese and decision-square** | \-0.523 |
 | Intercept | 1.418 |

+Table: Overall regression accuracy is 84.1%.
+Averaged over 2,000 randomized train/test splits.

 We see that three of our individually predictive variables made it through without a sign-flip:

 1.  **Euclidean distance from cheese to top-right square**
 2.  **Legal steps distance from decision-square to cheese**
 3.  **Euclidean distance from decision-square to cheese**

-Variables 1)-3) line-up with our best guesses about mechanisms based on informal observation and (messy) exploratory statistics, so it's good news that the simple procedure 'check which individually significant variables don't sign-flip' recovers them.
+Variables 1-3) line-up with our best guesses about mechanisms based on informal observation and (messy) exploratory statistics, so it's good news that the simple procedure 'check which individually significant variables don't sign-flip' recovers them.

 These are also the three main features which we noted in the original post.
 (We had noted that the fourth feature $d_\text{Euclidean}(\text{decision-square},\text{5x5})$ has a strange, positive regression coefficient, which we thought was probably an artifact.
 Our further analysis supports our initial speculation.)

 ### These decision-influences are probably not statistical artifacts

-We've repeated this particular test dozens of time and got very consistent results: individually predictive variables outside 1)-3) always go near zero or sign-flip.
+We've repeated this particular test dozens of time and got very consistent results: individually predictive variables outside 1-3) always go near zero or sign-flip.
 Results also remained consistent on a second batch of 10,000 test-runs.
-Considering a range of regressions on a range of train/validation splits, the regression coefficient signs of (1)-(3) are very stable.
+Considering a range of regressions on a range of train/validation splits, the regression coefficient signs of 1-3) are very stable.
 The magnitudes[^6] of the regression coefficients fluctuate a bit across regressions and splits, but are reasonably stable.

 Furthermore, we regressed upon 200 random subsets of our variables, and the cheese/decision-square distance regression coefficients _never_ experienced a sign flip.
 The cheese/top-right Euclidean distance had a few sign flips.
 Other variables sign-flip much more frequently.